qcubed/application/README.md

 common data relationships (like radio and checkbox lists), but for the most part, we would like anything that isn't directly drawing a tag to be in a plugin.

-As such, the following controls are no longer supported in the core, and are currently dead code.
+As such, the following files are no longer supported in the core, and are currently dead code.
 You will find them in the "dead" directory.
-However, if these old controls are important to you, feel free to resurect them as a plugin.
+However, if these old files are important to you, feel free to resurrect them as a plugin.
+Much of the code is no longer applicable, as better ways to solve the problems have been developed either built-in to PHP or in libraries available in github.

+* QDialogBox.class.php (We currently use the JQuery UI dialog, but this may change)
 * FileAssetDialog.php
-* QDialogBox.class.php (We currently use the JQuery UI dialog, but this may change)
+* QArchive.class.php
+* QEmailServer.class.php
+* QFileAsset.class.php
 * QFileAssetBase.class.php
 * QImageBase.class.php
 * QImageBrowser.class.php
+* QImageControl.class.php
 * QImageControlBase.class.php
+* QImageFileAsset.class.php
+* QImageLabel.class.php
 * QImageLabelBase.class.php
 * QImageRollover.class.php
+* QLexer.class.php
+* QMimeType.class.php
+* QRegex.class.php
+* QRssFeed.class.php
+* QSoapService.class.php
+* QStack.class.php
 * QTreeNav.class.php
 * QTreeNavItem.class.php
 * QWriteBox.class.php